foursquare/twofishes/README.md

 Additionally, the mapbox folks generated a mapping for us from OSM features with geometry to geonameids, however OSM has very low polygon/bounding box coverage.

+Geonames is licensed under CC-BY http://www.geonames.org/.
+They take a pretty liberal interpretation of this and just ask for about page attribution if you make use of the data.
-Geonames is licensed under CC-BY-SA http://www.geonames.org/ Flickr shapefiles are public domain
+Flickr shapefiles are public domain

 Requirements